martaProsniak/haunted-house/README.md

 # Haunted House

-PvE game where you explore a haunted mansion full of ghosts.
-Use plasma bullets to catch them. #SvelteHack2024
+Old-school arcade game where you explore a haunted mansion full of ghosts.
+Control plasma bullets, use your wits and clear the whole house!
+All that created with Svelte 5. #SvelteHack2024

 [Live demo](https://hauntedhousegame.netlify.app/) | [Source](https://github.com/martaProsniak/haunted-house)

 ## Features

-- Enemies - colorful ghosts, which attempt to escape!
+- Enemies - colorful ghosts, which attempt to interrupt your mission!
 - Weapon - plasma bullets, which you can control with keyboard
-- Equipment - special bullets, which speed up your work
+- Equipment - special items, which speed up your work and save your skin in taught situations
 - HP
 - Levels
 - [Game guide](https://hauntedhousegame.netlify.app/guide)

-## Technologies
+## Created with

 - [SvelteKit](https://svelte.dev/)
 - [Tailwind.css](https://tailwindcss.com/)